maximkrouk/SUILayout/README.md

 ```ruby
 pod 'SUILayout'
 ```
-and run `pod install` from the terminal
+and run `pod install` from the terminal.